sjoudaki/CosmoLSS/README.md

 The measurements and fitting pipeline are presented in https://arxiv.org/abs/1707.06627.
 The central chains of the paper are available at https://www.dropbox.com/s/54djmqph4s4as62/kids2dflenschains.tar.gz?dl=0.

-The version of CosmoLSS used for benchmarking the 3x2pt calculation of the Core Cosmology Library (CCL) can be found here: https://github.com/sjoudaki/cosmolss_cclbenchmarking
+The version of CosmoLSS used for benchmarking the 3x2pt calculation of the LSST-DESC Core Cosmology Library (CCL) can be found here: https://github.com/sjoudaki/cosmolss_cclbenchmarking

+UPDATE: 2019/05/31 Releasing an updated version of the code with improved user-friendly capabilities and modifiable precision vs speed settings (see data/CosmoLSS.dataset).
+The fiducial precision is chosen to be higher following the benchmarking of the LSST-DESC CCL with negligible impact on the parameter constraints.

 Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.